What Is Amazon Route 53?

 If you already registered a domain name with another registrar, you can optionally transfer the domain registration to Amazon Route 53.
 This isn't required to use Amazon Route 53 as your DNS service or to configure health checking for your resources.
 For more information, see Transferring Registration for a Domain to Amazon Route 53.

 Amazon Route 53 supports domain registration for a wide variety of generic top-level domains (such as .com or .org) and geographic top-level domains (such as .be or .us).
-For a complete list of supported top-level domains, see Domains Supported by Amazon Route 53.
+For a complete list of supported top-level domains, see Domains that You Can Register with Amazon Route 53.

 Amazon Route 53 is an authoritative DNS service, meaning that it routes Internet traffic to your website by translating friendly domain names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
 When someone enters your domain name in a browser or sends you email, a DNS request is forwarded to the nearest Amazon Route 53 DNS server in a global network of authoritative DNS servers.
 Amazon Route 53 responds with the IP address that you specified.
 For a list of the locations of Amazon Route 53 DNS servers, see The Amazon Route 53 Global Network section on the Amazon Route 53 Product Details page.